EgleGriciute/manual-testing/toDoList/README.md

 Exploratory testing involves freely interacting with the application to uncover defects without predefined test cases, using the tester’s knowledge and creativity.

 ## How to read this project
-Select 'View raw' or click on a 'Download raw file' button.
+Select the toDoList.docx file and click on 'View raw' or the 'Download raw file' button.

 ## Objectivess